Virginia Reckless Driving Attorney

 In addition, the consequences do not end with those handed down by a judge.
 A conviction will almost certainly mean a drastic increase in your car insurance premiums, plus a criminal record that could hamper your ability to find employment, education, or even housing in the future.
-Whatever your case may be, you should strongly consider contacting a Virginia reckless driving attorney.
+Whatever your case may be, you should strongly consider contacting a Virginia reckless driving attorney to begin building a defense and protecting your rights.

 Reckless driving in Virginia is defined by State Code Section 46.2-852.
 According to this statute, it is illegal to drive a vehicle on a roadway in a manner that is deemed reckless, in a manner that endangers “life, limb or property,” or at a speed that is similarly deemed reckless.
 If a police officer deems you are driving recklessly, they will pull you over and conduct a traffic stop.